Looking for meaning? Look within.

 Who are we?
 Where do we come from?
 Where are we going?
 In a complex world, our Religion, Philosophy and Psychology courses can help you to better understand these big questions.
 Expand on your own life experience and perspectives as you search for new knowledge and ideas to shape your view of our changing world.

 Whether it's investigating the nature of happiness or the foundations of logic, philosophy asks us to use our powers of reason to answer the most significant questions about our existence.
+Explore our range of philosophy courses like Aristotle's introduction to philosophy or the Epicurean way of life.

 - A Buddhist Guide to a Compassionate Life